Careers in the Maritime industry are well-paid and a qualification from MIT's New Zealand Maritime School (NZMS) could take you around the globe.

 - New Zealand Diploma in Marine Engineering (Level 6)

 - New Zealand Diploma in Nautical Science (Level 6) (Also known as Officer of the Watch (OOW))

 - New Zealand Diploma in Yacht Operations (Level 6) Optional strand in Master Yacht

 - Diploma in Foreign-Going Master or Chief (Level 7) Chief Engineering Foreign-going

-- Diploma in Foreign-Going Master or Chief (Level 7) Master Foreign-going
+- Diploma in Foreign-going Master or Chief (Level 7) (Also known as 2nd mates ticket)